Why Does Scotland Have Two Flags & What Do They Represent?

 why does Scotland have two flags

-Taking this to be a sign from St. Andrew, King Angus vowed that if the saint helped him win he would forever after be the patron saint of Scotland.
+Taking this to be a sign from St. Andrew, King Angus vowed that if the saint helped him win, he would forever be the patron saint of Scotland.

 The hue of the blue background varied over the years as advances in fabric dyeing became more sophisticated, but it also varied by region due to the different types of plants that were used in dye manufacturing across Scotland.

-This meant that some regions used a dark blue in the Saltire and others used a light blue – a lack of consistency that was only addressed in 2003 when the Scottish government standardized the flag with a Pantone 300 colour which is a slightly different shade to the one used in the Union Jack described later in this article.
+This meant that some regions used a dark blue in the Saltire and others used a light blue—a lack of consistency that was only addressed in 2003 when the Scottish government standardised the flag with a Pantone 300 colour, which is a slightly different shade from the one used in the Union Jack described later in this article.

 What is the yellow and red Scottish flag?